scheric1/laravel-env-config/readme.md

 ### Future Pushes

-Your project has not been properly deployed.
+Your project has now been properly deployed.
 If you need to push more changes in the future, just rerun `git push production main` from your local environment.